archisvaze/archisvaze/README.md

 **Tech : MongoDB, ExpressJS, Socket.io, React, NodeJS, Formik, Custom CSS**

 #### About
-This is a quiz platform that teachers can use to create personalized quizes with multiple choice questions and host live quiz sessions.
-Students can join the live quiz sessions and compete by answering the questions.
+This platform is tailored for teachers to create and host personalized multiple-choice quizzes.
+I managed data using MongoDB and Mongoose in conjunction with Express, and established real-time user connections through Socket.io.
+For security, I implemented JWT for user authentication and authorization, along with nanoid to generate unique room IDs.

 #### Screenshots
 <div style="dispaly: flex: justify-content: center">